openjdm/openjdm.github.io/book/hindsight_bias.md

-This series of decisions is reflected in Alafair S. Burke’s paper *Improving Prosecutorial Decision Making: Some Lessons of Cognitive Science,* as stated “the desire to avoid cognitive dissonance can cause people to adjust their beliefs to maintain existing self-perceptions” (Burke, 2005).
+This series of decisions is reflected in Alafair S. Burke’s paper *Improving Prosecutorial Decision Making: Some Lessons of Cognitive Science,* which stated “the desire to avoid cognitive dissonance can cause people to adjust their beliefs to maintain existing self-perceptions” (Burke, 2005).
 Similar to hindsight bias, cognitive dissonance aims to bring one’s beliefs and actions into balance.
-As humans, we want to believe that our actions reflect our internal values--<span class="Apple-converted-space">  </span>and when this is not the case, we do everything in our power to realign them (Burke, 2005).
+As humans, we want to believe that our actions reflect our internal values-- and when this is not the case, we do everything in our power to realign them (Burke, 2005).
 While cognitive dissonance and hindsight bias hold many similarities, a few key differences must also be mentioned.
 Cognitive dissonance occurs